 Solar irradiance is of particular interest to large solar farms.
 The solar insolation data can determine optimal sites to build new solar farms and help optimise panel orientation.
 Solar irradiance data provides insights into PV panel performance by comparing actual and expected outputs.

 Solar irradiance received on Earth is subject to numerous factors such as atmospheric changes, weather events, and local ‘obstacles’ such as mountains or trees.
-As such, to measure all solar irradiance types multiple sensors must be used.
+As such, in order to measure all solar irradiance types, multiple sensors must be used.
 We will explore the primary ones below.

 Diffuse Horizontal Radiation (DIF)